 It’s usually run as a group, with 2 or more weekly sessions for 3-4 months.
 There’s a Cognitive Remediation Therapy for Anorexia Nervosa group manual that has more details on that particular variation of CR.

-In serious mental illness, CR has been shown to lead to improvements on standardized neuropsychological tests.
+In people with serious mental illness, CR has been shown to lead to improvements in standardized neuropsychological test results.
 That improvement continued for 1-2 years.
 In addition to improving cognitive functioning, it also improves social and occupational functioning.

 CR has picked up steam in the area where I live over the last couple of years.
 The concurrent disorders transitional program where I work runs a computer-based CR group.
 I’ve never actually asked any of the clients what they thought of it.
 I would guess that motivation would be an issue.
 I’m all for exercising your brain, but I don’t know that I’d be keen on doing it in this particular way for 3-4 months.

 I’m guessing that this is a more targeted version of some of the brain exercise programs that are aimed at the general public (there’s a list of apps in the MH Resource Directory).
 I’ve never tried any of them, but my uncle swears by Lumosity.